Stuycs-K/final-project-3-wangk-liud/PRESENTATION.md

 # CUPP - Common User Passwords Profiler

 ## Show of Hands
-Who has ever created a password with:
+Who has ever created a password that included any one of these:
-Your name?
+* Your name?
-Nickname?
+* Nickname?
-Birthdate?
+* Birthdate?
-Pet name?
+* Pet name?

 ## Your password is vulnerable
 Probably not to rockyou.txt, but a custom password list that hackers can tailor to your data.